 Student Identification Card- Each student is issued with a student identification card which portrays his/her photograph, name, student identification number, programme of study and the expected date of completion.
-This identification card is required for the student to gain entry to classes, the library and computer laboratories, and to sit official examinations (including mid-module and End of Module).
+This identification card is required for the student to gain entry to classes, the library and computer laboratories, and to sit official examinations (including mid-semester and end of semester assessments).